 Naturally, this new ruling extends into almost all industries, including that of real estate.
 Stipulation B of the “ABC” test is proving troublesome for many businesses that use independent contractors to deliver or provide products and services.
 On the surface, the test makes it difficult for real estate agents to be deemed independent contractors.

 This is due to the fact that the test requires independent contractors to perform work outside the usual scope of the business.
-Obviously, real estate firms are in the business of marketing and selling property and real estate agents are typically in the business of marketing and selling property.
+Obviously, real estate firms are in the business of marketing and selling property and real estate agents are typically in the business of marketing and selling property, this isn’t to say that other contractors don’t make sure they’re on top of their marketing game with the use of companies like StructureM or others though.
 Upon first glance, it appears that the real estate agent’s work falls inside the firm’s standard business description.
 Quite the conundrum.

 Some critics of the decision have argued that real estate agents remain properly classified as independent contractors even after the Dynamex decision.
 This is due to California Business and Professions Code section 10032.
 This code specifically authorizes an independent contractor relationship between an agent and a real estate firm.
 However, this code section was enacted to ensure that there would be liability on the part of the broker for tortious acts of the salesperson, who is an agent of the broker regardless of whether the salesperson is classified as an employee or an independent contractor.
 Therefore, there is some question as to whether the aftermath of the Dynamex decision applies in the context of wage and hour law.